 Since he owned a property, he was legally able to vote in a general election and did so twice!
 He is the first known black Briton to ever have voted.

-Over the course of his life, Sancho became an important symbol for the African community in Britain, and we’re so thrilled to bring this historical story into the RSL Classical Piano syllabus.
+Over the course of his life, Sancho became an important symbol for the African community in Britain, and we’re so thrilled to bring this historical story into the RSL Classical Piano and Violin syllabi.

 And secondly, you’ll find Sancho’s “Christmas Eve” in RSL Classical Piano Grade 2.
 This piece is full of twists and turns, with the rising and falling arpeggios that are typical of many lively folk dance melodies.
 For the teachers amongst you, this piece is a fantastic moment to lean into phrasing, and what that means for the character of a piece.
 The four bar phrases also make for a brilliant warm-up exercise.
 You could task your student with playing them both legato and staccato!